LALPAGA/unix/README.md

 # 🐧 LALPAGA'S UNIX PERSONAL TOOLBOX

+If you dislike verylongexplanations that goes too deeply into details and waste you time, you're at the right place !

-If you dislike The UNIX man if i were to do it.
+aKa _"The UNIX man if i were to do it."_

 pour faire une référence : [`[]` is truthy, but not `true`](#-is-truthy-but-not-true)